Hoisin Sticky Ribs

 Directions

-• 1Preheat the oven to 275° Fahrenheit (135°C) and get a large rimmed baking sheet ready.
+• 1Preheat the oven to 275°F (135°C) and set aside a large rimmed baking sheet on the counter.

-2Trim excess fat from the ribs and remove any thin membrane on the back of the rack (Note: Some ribs may already have the membrane removed).
+2Trim excess fat from the ribs and remove any thin membrane on the back of the rack.
+(Some ribs may already have the membrane removed, I show how to remove it in this ribs recipe).

 3Pat the ribs dry and season them with salt and pepper.

 4Take a piece of parchment paper large enough to wrap around the ribs (you may need to overlap two sheets).
-On the parchment paper, spread half of the garlic, ginger, and cilantro.
-Place the ribs on top, meaty side facing down.
+Spread half of the garlic, ginger, and cilantro on the parchment paper.
+Place the ribs on top, with the meaty side facing down.
 Arrange the remaining garlic, ginger, and cilantro on the bone side of the ribs.

 5Wrap the parchment paper tightly around the ribs, folding the edges to seal.
 Then, wrap the entire package with foil.
 Remember which side has the meatiest part of the ribs.